Asian shares track Wall Street gains on cooling inflation | Business

 The Federal Reserve will get a few more highly anticipated reports before its next announcement on interest rates, on September 21.

-They could also alter its stance.
+They could also alter their stance.
 Those include data on hiring trends across the economy, due September 2, and the next update on consumer inflation, coming on September 13.

-In other trading, US benchmark crude oil shed 15 cents to USD 91.78 per barrel in electronic trading on the New York Mercantile Exchange.
-It gained USD 1.43 to USD 91.93 on Wednesday.
+In another trading, US benchmark crude oil shed 9 cents to USD 91.84 per barrel in electronic trading on the New York Mercantile Exchange.
+It gained from USD 1.43 to USD 91.93 on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)